jfrog/SwampUp2021/SU-202-DevSecOps/doc/demo7-custom-issue.md

 ## Indexing

-Expedite the indexing process on devsecops-gradle-prod-local using the Index Now feature.
+Check indexing on devsecops-gradle-prod-local is complete (use Index now if not).

 ## Create custom issue on jar containing Struts dependency